jedjoud10/cflake-engine/README.md

 * Lionel Stanway (MoldyToeMan)
 * Logan McLennan (PigSteel)
 * Dimev (Skythedragon)
+* The whole Graphics Programming and Rust Language discord servers for their helpful tips and help when it comes to graphics and engine programming!
+* The "examples/assets/user/scenes/untitled2.glb" file comes from the Graphics Programming server itself!
+Thanks Deccer! [deccer cubes!!](https://github.com/GraphicsProgramming/deccer-cubes)
 * Poly Haven for their awesome textures and models (used in examples folder)

 # LICENSE